Modern Programming Languages

 For example:

-• Python: Django and Flask provide project scaffolding tools but are specific to the framework.
+go mod initsets up a module with all required metadata. - Python: Django and Flask provide project scaffolding tools but are specific to the framework.

 A universal, language-wide project management system would be a game-changer.